282621/chatApp/README.md

 - make this application work in serverless system

 ## Code style
-I didn't make a code review for this one, so there is a possibility for a little chaos in my code. //for now
+I didn't make a code review for this one, so there is a possibility for a little chaos in my code.

 ## Tech/framework used
 HTML, CSS, JS, React